Sicut Judaeis: Middle Ages

+The goal of papal policy between the eleventh and thirteenth century was, while also demonstrating their theologically assigned and restricted place in society according to the Theodosian Code and dependent on the pope, to protect Jews physically, alongside their property.
 In 1065, Pope Alexander II wrote to Béranger, Viscount of Narbonne, and to Guifred, bishop of the city, praising them for having prevented the massacre of the Jews in their district, and reminding them that God does not approve of the shedding of blood.
 In 1065 also, Alexander admonished Landulf VI of Benevento "that the conversion of Jews is not to be obtained by force."
+The attitude that baptism should never be forced became one of the core tenets of the re-issues of the Sicut Iuadeis in the eleventh and twelfth century, following Gregory's ideas.